joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 Most importantly, the blanket could almost certainly suck in water.
 After all, water was what BBR had requested.
 Her intentions for Wilbert and the blanket were starting to make sense.

-It also occurred to Wilbert that the empty space inside the blanket looked a lot like the empty space inside the space ship.
+It also occurred to Wilbert that the empty space inside the blanket looked a lot like the empty space inside the spaceship.
 If the blackness of the blanket looked like the inside of the ship, then perhaps it represented a way to get water back to BBR.

 "Okay Remy," said Wilbert, "I think I know what's going on here."